MrStahlfelge/gdx-gamesvcs/README.md

 You give a listener as a parameter which will be called with a list of achievement or leader board entries in response.
 See to the JavaDocs or the demo application for more information.

+### Explicit log in and out
+Some game services support user sign in and out, some need the user to log in manually for the first time.
+Use the game service interface's `logIn()` and `logOut()` methods for doing so.
+These methods should only be called when the user manually requested an explicit log in/out.

+Note: For Google Play Games your game even *must* provide a sign in/out button to be considered Google Play Games Services-compatible.

 ## Updates & News
 Follow me to receive release updates about this